-1. The designation of 433-439 DeWitt Avenue (Block 4318, Lots 31, 32, 33, and 34),

-Borough of Brooklyn, Community District 5, as an Urban Development Action Area;

-- 2. An Urban Development Action Area Project for such property; and - 3.
-The disposition of such property (Lots 31, 32, and 34) to HPD
+- 1. The designation of 433-441 DeWitt Avenue (Block 4318, Lots 31, 32, 33, and 34), Borough of Brooklyn, Community District 5, as an Urban Development Action Area; - 2.
+An Urban Development Action Area Project for such property; and - 3.
+The disposition of 433, 437, and 441 DeWitt Avenue (Block 4318, Lots 31, 32, and 34) to a developer selected by HPD.

-The application was submitted by the Department of Housing Preservation and Development (HPD) on December 10, 2003.
+The application was submitted by the Department of Housing Preservation and Development (HPD) on March 22, 2005.

-Approval of this application would facilitate construction of a four-story building that would be used as a long term residential facility for low income persons with mental illness, to be developed through the HUD Section 811 Supportive Housing for Persons with Disabilities Program.
+Approval of this application would facilitate construction of a four-story building that would be used as a residential facility for low income persons with mental illness, to be developed through the HUD Section 811 Supportive Housing for Persons with Disabilities Program.

-The Department of Housing Preservation and Development states in its application that: The UDAAP Area consists of underutilized vacant land which tends to impair or arrest the sound development of the surrounding community, with or without tangible physical blight.
+The Department of Housing Preservation and Development states in its application that:

+The UDAAP Area consists of underutilized vacant land which tends to impair or arrest the sound development of the surrounding community, with or without tangible physical blight.
 Incentives are needed in order to induce the correction of these substandard, insanitary, and blighting conditions.
 The project activities would protect and promote health and safety and would promote sound growth and development.
-The UDAAP Area is therefore eligible to be an Urban Development Action Area and the proposed project is therefore eligible to be an Urban Urban Development Action Area Project pursuant to Article 16 of the General Municipal Law.
+The UDAAP Area is therefore eligible to be an Urban Development Action Area and the proposed project is therefore eligible to be an Urban Development Action Area Project pursuant to Article 16 of the General Municipal Law.